seed-rs/seed-homepage/markdown/structure.md

 ## Initializing
 To start your app, call the `seed::App::build` method, which takes the following parameters:

-- The initial instance of your model
+- An `init` function which accepts an initial routing, initial orders, and outputs an initial model
 - Your update function
 - Your view function